t-w/t-w.github.io/_posts/2016-09-08-gdb_shared_lib.markdown

 ---
-Since there seems to be no post with a reasonably condensed info on this topic (in kind of solution based format, not complete-and-hard-to-find-detail-you-need documentation) I thought gathering these misc. pieces might be useful for others.
+Since there seems to be no post with a reasonably condensed info on this topic (in kind of solution based format, not complete-and-hard-to-find-detail-you-need documentation) I thought gathering these misc. pieces might be useful.

-Debugging execution of your program INSIDE a shared library you need a bit more than just compiling it with `-g`.
+To debug execution of your program _inside_ a shared library you need a bit more than just compiling it with `-g`.
 Let's see a simple case - a program using a call to a function from `SDL2_mixer`, as an example.

 Initially requesting step-into results in step-over: